Bachelor of Science in Applied Mathematics

 MATH 330 - Abstract Algebra

-** A course within the additional requirements may be replace by a chair-approved course offering of MATH 380 with the appropriate content.
+** A course within the additional requirements may be replaced by a chair-approved course offering of MATH 380 with the appropriate content.

 Minimum Competence Requirement